Karen Synon: Senate

-Synon was appointed to the Senate in May 1997 to fill the casual vacancy caused by the resignation of Jim Short.
-She was known for her advocacy of industrial relations reform, welfare reform, and voluntary student unionism.
+Synon was appointed to the Senate on 13 May 1997 to fill the casual vacancy caused by the resignation of Jim Short, whose original six-year term was due to conclude on 30 June 1999.
+In the Senate she advocated for industrial relations reform, welfare reform, and voluntary student unionism.
 In her maiden speech she spoke against the "entitlement mentality" and "culture of dependency" that she believed had developed in Australia.
+She also "often raised human rights concerns in the Senate" and was a parliamentary observer at the 1999 Indonesian legislative election.

 Prior to the 1998 federal election, Synon was placed in the "unwinnable" fourth position on the Coalition Senate ticket in Victoria.
 Her failure to be placed higher was due to her alignment with Michael Kroger and Peter Costello during a time of factional conflict with Jeff Kennett's supporters.
+She was defeated for the third position on the ticket by Tsebin Tchen, a Kennett ally, who defeated Synon by eight votes after Kennett intervened personally on his behalf.

 Later career

 Synon was appointed to the Refugee Review Tribunal in 2001 and the Migration Review Tribunal in 2004, in both cases as a part-time member.
-In 2015, she was appointed to a five-year term on the Administrative Appeals Tribunal.
+In 2015, she was appointed to a five-year term on the Administrative Appeals Tribunal (AAT).
 In 2019, she was also announced as an independent director of the Australian Housing and Urban Research Institute.

+In 2020, Synon was appointed as a deputy president of the AAT and division head with responsibility for the social services and child support division.